jeremy0x/jeremy0x/README.md

 ### Hi there, I'm Jeremy! <img src="assets/media/wave.gif" width="50px">

-Frontend Developer and Open Source Contributor.
+Enthusiastic Frontend Developer eager to learn and convert coffee into code and colors!

 You can reach me at 📫 **[aworetanjeremiah@gmail.com](mailto:aworetanjeremiah@gmail.com)**.